go-modules/modules/README.md

 This binder logs information to stdout.

 The *Bind* method binds a set of modules.
 All binding and injection occurs during this call.
-Modules implementing modules.Provider will have their Provide method called as well.
+Modules implementing *Provider* will have their *Provide* method called as well.
 Exported module fields are scanned for 'provide', 'inject' or other recognized tag keys.
 ```go
 _ := binder.Bind(appModule, dataModule, serviceModule)
 ```
 This call binds 3 modules.
 Each module's provided fields are available for injection into any module.

-The functional option modules.ValueSetters can be used to map custom or third party tags to tags.ValueSetters.
+The functional option *ValueSetters* can be used to map custom or third party tags to *ValueSetter*s.
 ```go
 valueSetters := modules.ValueSetters(map[string]ValueSetter{
   "customTag": customTag.ValueSetter,